wolf1128/UI-UX-examples/glovo/med-fi/README.md

 # Introduction

-o Task: Order something from the promotions available on Glovo Express, a 24/7 Micro Fulfilment Centre, also known as a Glovo Supermarket o Goal: Create prototypes for the Glovo’s task low/med/high-fidelity prototypes:
+o Task: Order something from the promotions available on Glovo Express. o Goal: Create prototypes for the Glovo’s task low/med/high-fidelity prototypes:
-• Simplify and strip down the task to its core component, deciding the key elements to represent and which placeholders to use
+• Simplify and strip down the task to its core components
 • Create a wireframe by connecting the different screens